Ginnie Springs

+Since Ginnie Springs was privately owned by the Wray family, the bottling permit belonged to them for over 25 years.
+They sold the spring's water to many companies, including Coca Cola.
 In 2021, the Suwannee River Water Management District Governing Board approved a permit that granted Nestle permission to take over 1.1 million gallons daily from the aquifer that feeds Ginnie and other nearby springs to expand its bottled-water operations.
-This has sparked a global outcry.
-Environmentalists objected to the granting of the permit on the basis that it will continue the degradation of the state’s natural springs and rivers, among other objections.
+This has sparked outcry.
+Environmentalists objected to the granting of the permit on the basis that it will continue the degradation of the state's natural springs and rivers, among other objections, such as risking minimum flow levels, ecological harm to the land and river, and exacerbating already-stressed springs.
+These concerns reflect broader worries about how increased water extraction can amplify existing environmental pressures in spring systems.

 Ginnie Springs is one of the most popular places in Florida to go river tubing.
 Tubing the Santa Fe River as part of the Ginnie Springs tube run takes about 1 hour to complete from start to finish.
 Near the springs the water is 72 degrees Fahrenheit but warmer in the river.
 Since it is a privately owned spring, there are few restrictions on tubers in the Santa Fe River.
 Tubers are permitted to use tubes of any size and are also allowed to consume alcohol—often excessively—while tubing.
 Ginnie Springs is one of the few springs in Florida which allows the consumption of alcohol on the tube run.

 Ginnie is also well known for camping.
 Visitors can make reservations for water and electric campsites.
 There are 129 water and electric campsites in total, which are located across from the park's store.
 A reservation is not needed for primitive campsites, but they are first-come, first-served.
+Because of the large number of recreational visitors, the problem all Florida springs face of nitrogen pollution is exacerbated due to the stirring of sediments and damage to native plants.
+These impacts accumulate over time, making it harder for the natural ecosystem to recover during busy seasons.